Sembarang28/project-pemograman-web/README.md

 # project_pemograman_web

-HTML, CSS and JS in index.php, registration.php, aboutUs.php from my frineds. all PHP by me
+HTML, CSS and JS in index.php, registration.php, aboutUs.php from my friends. all PHP by me